zulip/zulip/docs/dev-remote.md

 * [sublime](https://www.sublimetext.com/)
 * etc

-Next, [set up git](git-guide.html) on you local machine and clone the zulip repository.
+Next, [set up git](git-guide.html) on your local machine and clone the zulip repository.

 Once you have your code locally you will need to sync your changes to your development server: